 - Ready in just minutes

 - Easy instructions on how to make vegan royal icing

 Aquafaba is a combination of the words “aqua” and “faba” which are Latin for “water” and “bean” respectively.
 Its name describes perfectly what it is: bean water!
 When you cook beans, the cooking water absorbs some of the proteins and allows the liquid to imitate qualities of egg whites.

 The most common place to find and use aquafaba is inside a can of chickpeas!
-However, the liquid inside of many other canned beans like black beans, cannellini beans, or soybeans is considered aquafaba too.
+However, the liquid inside many other canned beans like black beans, cannellini beans, or soybeans is also considered aquafaba.